-- One Class A or Class B intelligent addressable loop with up to 250 devices - Two Class A or Class B NAC output circuits - One LED/switch card - An alphanumeric display that provides supplemental information related to the current functional condition of the fire alarm system - Up to eight dry contact relay outputs - Up to 4.5 amps of 24 Vfwr (full wave rectified) power for operating notification appliances - A battery charger circuit capable of charging standby batteries rated up to 40 Ah.
+- Up to 4 Class A or Class B intelligent addressable loops with up to 250 devices on each - Up to 40 Class A or up to 48 Class B IDC input circuits.
+Combination systems can't exceed a total of 40 IDC input circuits. - Up to 16 Class A or 20 Class B NAC output circuits - Up to two LED/switch cards - An alphanumeric display that provides supplemental information related to the current functional condition of the fire alarm system - Up to 96 dry contact relay outputs - Up to 4.5 amps of 24 Vfwr (full wave rectified) power for operating notification appliances - A battery charger circuit capable of charging standby batteries rated up to 40 Ah.
 Maximum battery size for ULC applications is 30 Ah. - Up to eight fully supervised mirrored or customized remote annunciator panels